djquan/breath/README.md

 * Search
    * Tasks can be searched by name, tag name, or description.
    * Custom function in the Tasks collection to allow easier flexibility and customization.

-##Upcoming features

-* Implement node.js and socket.io to help with scaling.
-That way, events, when updated, can cause other users automatically to pull down the updates.

-##Known Issues

-Feel free to submit issues if you find bugs.

 [![Code Climate](https://codeclimate.com/github/djquan/breath.png)](https://codeclimate.com/github/djquan/breath)